addy-dclxvi/i3-starterpack/README.md

 - Hsetroot is a wallpaper handler. i3 has no wallpaper handler by default.
 - URxvt is a lightweight terminal emulator, part of *i3-sensible-terminal*.
 - Xsel is a program to access X clipboard.
 We need it to make copy-paste in URxvt available.
 Hit Alt+C to copy, and Alt+V to paste.
-- LXAppearance is used for changing GTK theme icons, fonts, and some other preferences.
+- LXAppearance is used for changing GTK theme icons, fonts, and some other preferences (Unnecessary if you already have Xfce Settings).
 - Scrot is for taking screenshoot.
 I use it in my configuration for Print Screen button.
 I set my Print Screen button to take screenshoot using scrot, then automatically open it any installed image viewer. <br />